 Date of Award

-Master of Science in Computer Science - (M.S.)
+Master of Science in Computational Biology - (M.S.)

 Pseudoknots are structures that are formed from the base pairing of an RNA secondary loop structure with a complementary base which lies somewhere outside of the loop.
 The result is a structure, which plays a vital role in cell structure rigidity, regulation of protein synthesis, and in the structural organization of RNA complexes.
 Deciphering RNA folding patterns would begin to unravel some of the mysteries surrounding the cell and its functions and open a new world to scientists.
 Many algorithms have been written in this quest to predict RNA's secondary structure but not many have been very successful.